Context

 At the Summit of the Future, young people presented concrete recommendations on financing for development, offering a clear roadmap to FfD4.
 These include proposals for the establishment of a sovereign debt workout mechanism and the adoption of metrics that go beyond GDP.
 FfD4 now represents a unique opportunity to reshape the international financial architecture in a way that is intergenerationally equitable and that strengthens international cooperation.
 For this transformation to be truly effective, the perspectives of young people and the needs of future generations must be central to the development of innovative financial frameworks.

-The “Youth Moving Beyond GDP” side-event proposal contributes to the inclusive and transformative engagement of young people and promote a future generations perspective at FfD4.
-The side-event would focus on integrating innovative economic models into development financing strategies, which create real value for people and planet, and advancing intergenerational equity as a key principle in reforming the international financial architecture in alignment with the 2030 Agenda and the SDGs.
+The “Youth Moving Beyond GDP: Intergenerational Equity to Finance What We Value” side-event will contribute to the inclusive and transformative engagement of young people and promote a future generations perspective at FfD4.
+The event will focus on integrating innovative economic models into development financing strategies, which create real value for people and planet, and advancing intergenerational equity as a key principle in reforming the international financial architecture in alignment with the 2030 Agenda and the SDGs.

-The event's objevtie is to showcase concrete examples of initiative that are youth-led and inter-generationally impactful that have successfully influenced financing and development agendas.
-It would also explore how youth voices and the needs of future generations can shape financial decisions that foster sustainability and inclusion over the long term.
+The event will showcase initiatives that are youth-led and inter-generationally impactful, and which have successfully influenced financing and development agendas.
+It will also explore how youth voices and the needs of future generations can shape financial decisions that foster sustainability and inclusion over the long term.

-In alignment with the FfD4 Outcome First Draft (Annexes 1 and 2) and Action 53 of the Pact for the Future (Annex 3), the side-event aims to advance intergenerational equity for long-term sustainability by:
+In alignment with the FfD4 Outcome First Draft and Action 53 of the Pact for the Future, the side-event aims to advance intergenerational equity for long-term sustainability by:

 1. Promoting youth-led and future generations-informed policy recommendations on progress beyond GDP;